changeworld/azure-docs.ja-jp/articles/security/develop/threat-modeling-tool-communication-security.md

 {
     class CertificatePinningExample
     {
-        /* Note: In this example, we're hardcoding a the certificate's public key and algorithm for demonstration purposes.
+        /* Note: In this example, we're hardcoding the certificate's public key and algorithm for demonstration purposes.
 In a real-world application, this should be stored in a secure configuration area that can be updated as needed. */